MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 #### File formats

-One-click ingestion supports ingesting a new table from source data in any of the following formats:
+One-click ingestion supports ingesting from source data in all [data formats supported by Azure Data Explorer for ingestion](ingestion-supported-formats.md).
-* JSON
-* CSV
-* TSV
-* SCSV
-* SOHSV
-* TSVE
-* PSV

 ### Editor window